October 8th Jew

-October 8th Jew is a term used to refer to a Jew after the October 7 attacks.
-It refers to Jews who have reconnected with their Jewish identity in response to the attack.
+October 8th Jew is a term used to refer to Jews who reconnected with their Jewish identity in response to the October 7 attacks.

-Following the October 7 attacks on Israel, writer Bret Stephens coined the term "October 8th Jew".
-According to Stephens in The New York Times on November 7, 2023:
+Terminology

-Stephens defined "October 8 Jews" in 2024 as:
+Writer Bret Stephens coined the term "October 8th Jew" in an article for The New York Community Trust on November 7, 2023.
+According to Stephens:

-The phrase referred to left-wing Jews who, in the aftermath of fellow leftists' celebration of the massacre, came to the belated realization that affiliation with the Progressive Left did not offer protection against antisemitism.
+Stephens defined "October 8 Jews" in 2024 as "those who woke up a day after our greatest tragedy since the Holocaust to see how little empathy there was for us in many of the spaces and communities and institutions we thought we comfortably inhabited."
+The phrase refers to left-wing Jews who came to the conclusion that affiliation with progressivism did not offer protection against antisemitism.
 Activist David Bernstein called for mainstream Jewish organizations such as the Anti-Defamation League, American Jewish Committee, Jewish Community Relations Councils, and Jewish Federations to reevaluate how they partnered with non-Jews, often on the Left, who might embrace anti-Israel positions.

 The phrase also refers to Jews who reconnected with their Jewish identity and connection with Israel in response to the attack.
 Many American Jews felt their Jewish identity and experience was erased from public spaces.

 According to Silvio Joskowicz of the World Zionist Organization, October 8th Jews fell into three categories: